sabatinim/sabatinim.github.io/_posts/2021-11-25-test_boundaries.md

 networks:
   db-network:
 ```

-- **mysql**: DBMS
+- **MySQL**: DBMS
-- **db_client**: is a mysql client command line interface.
-It is responsible to create schema and could be used also for other purposes (ex. load demo test data etc.).
+- **db_client**: is a MySQL client command line interface.
+It is responsible for creating schema and could be used also
+  for other purposes (ex. load demo test data etc.).
-  It is using an entrypoint docker to create schema or load demo data and this [plugin](https://github.com/kassambara/docker-compose-wait-for-container) that helps waiting for mysql instance is started.
+  It uses an entrypoint docker to create a schema or load demo data and
+  this [plugin](https://github.com/kassambara/docker-compose-wait-for-container) helps to wait for MySQL instance to be
+  started.

 ``` bash
 case "$@" in